violettance/json_data_processor/README.md

 # Project Workflow: Converting Questions from PDF to Database

-This document outlines the process of converting questions from a PDF format to a database using various tools and scripts.
+This document outlines the pipeline of converting questions from a PDF to JSON to database using Streamlit app and Python scripts.

 ## Steps